robvet/command-line-cheat-sheet/python-commands.md

 # find version of packages:
 pip list | grep -E 'fastapi|uvicorn'

+# Query for released versions of Python packages
+pip index version <name of package>

 ```

 ### Display packages in tree format with dependencies